John Lardner (sportswriter): Career

 Subsequently his friend, the author Roger Kahn, gathered many of his pieces into a book, The World of John Lardner.
 Another friend, cartoonist Walt Kelly, designed the jacket and wrote a preface.
 Some of Lardner's work was collected into a 2010 book, The John Lardner Reader: A Press Box Legend's Classic Sportswriting, by sports writer John Schulian.
-Lardner’s papers are located at the Newberry Library in Chicago.
+Lardner's papers are located at the Newberry Library in Chicago.

 Personal life

 Lardner, the first son of Ring Lardner and his wife Ellis, was born in Chicago, where his father was writing for the Chicago Examiner.
 The family moved to the East Coast when he was seven, eventually settling on Long Island, where their friends and neighbors included Grantland Rice, Franklin Pierce Adams, and F. Scott Fitzgerald.
-He was married to Hazel Hairston and had four children.
+He was married to Hazel Cannen Hairston and had four children.